AstraLuma/lumami.biz/pages/salt-setup.md

 One last thing: In order for Let's Encrypt to function, a bunch of the above states must be re-evaluated on a schedule.
 This can be handled with a few different strategies.

 A very common practice is to just run `state.highstate` on everything on a regular basis.
-We have heard rumor that this can be as often as every 15 minutes, but we generally set it to a few times a day:
+We have heard rumor that this is done as often as every 15 minutes, but we generally set it to a few times a day:

 ```yaml
 highstate: